dashpay/platform/packages/js-dapi-client/README.md

 - `SDK.Explorer.API.getBlockVersion(hash|height)` - Retrieve the version `Number` of any block height `Number` or block hash `String`.

 ##### Blockchain :
+DAPI-SDK has a internal Blockchain.
+These function will use the internal blockchain when possible and will retrieve when it won't.

+- `SDK.Blockchain.expectNextDifficulty()` - Will expect the likely difficulty `Number` of the next block.
+- `SDK.Blockchain.validateBlocks(hash|height, [nbBlocks,[direction]])` - Will validate 25 or `Number` of block headers from an height `Number` or a Hash `String` in a `Number` direction.

 You will also able to use some internals.
 Mind that this is not advised.
 ##### EventEmitter :